|

 and reef, they were inland as well.

-B Company landed with very few casualties
+B Company landed with very few

-and was being established ashore.
-During the third night a very urgent call came
+casualties and was being established ashore.
+During the

-from the front lines (which were about 200 yards inland) for blood plasma, ammunition
+(which were about 200 yards inland) for blood plasma, ammunition

 and water.
 Two amph tracs were needed to deliver these necessities.
 Capt.
-Royster led off with the first and
+Royster led

-Dornie took the second one.
-During the darkness and enroute both tractors ran into
+the darkness and enroute both tractors ran into undetected mines

-NOTE: This document must have been prepared
+NOTE: This document must have been

-now in his family.
-Most observers of the document believe that it was written by
+anyone in his family.
+Most observers of the document believe

 |